General Equine Sessions

 Our programs are designed to meet the needs of each individual client.
-Curriculum is developed with written goals and objectives to meet the needs of the able and disabled rider.
-Our instructors are certified Path International Organization therapeutic riding professionals and are required to complete 20 hours of continuing education each year.
-Our volunteers attend regular training sessions and are required to have background checks.
-Our Therapeutic Horseback Riding program is geared towards individuals with a variety of physical and cognitive disabilities.
+Curriculum is developed with a written goal and objectives to meet the needs of the able and disabled rider.
+Our instructors are in process of becoming certified by the Path International Organization of therapeutic riding professionals.
+As current members the instructors are required to complete examination and an additional 20 hours of continuing education each year.
+All of our volunteers attend regular training sessions and are required to have background checks.
+Our Therapeutic Horseback Riding program is geared towards individuals with a variety of physical and cognitive disabilities in addition to able bodied individuals.

 Our horses are selected and trained specifically for our programs.
 They receive on-going training and exercise to ensure they are mentally and physically ready for their jobs.
 State of the art equipment is utilized and adapted as needed to encourage each of our clients to be as independent as possible.

-Therapeutic Riding: a traditional riding lesson in English or Western style riding that addresses goals and objectives developed in partnership with each individual participant’s support team.
-Not only are our riders learning safe horsemanship skills, they are also developing social skills, communication skills, confidence and self-esteem, overall physical fitness, balance and coordination and agility.
+Therapeutic Riding: a traditional riding lesson that addresses one goal and several objectives along the way while developed in partnership with each individual participant’s support team.
+Not only are our riders learning safe horsemanship skills, they are also developing social skills, communication, confidence, increased self-esteem, overall physical fitness, better balance, and coordination and agility.

-Equine Assisted Activities: for participants who are not able to sit astride, equine- assisted activities provide the opportunity to interact with horses in a variety of ways – grooming, leading, equine care, longing, ground driving, and more.
+Equine Assisted Activities: for participants who are not able to sit astride, equine- assisted activities provide the opportunity to interact with horses in a variety of ways – grooming, leading, lunging, ground driving, and more.

 Horses for Heroes